Reactive-Network/reactive-bounties/README.md

   - Implement contracts that automatically buy and burn a portion of the token supply when certain on-chain metrics are met, such as protocol revenue reaching a predefined threshold (come up with a metric that would make sense).

 - **Cross-Chain Governance - 400**
   - Implement cross-chain governance contracts to automate governance processes.
-The RSC will automatically trigger voting events, fund allocations, and other decision-making on the Destination Governance contract based on actions taken on the Origin Governance contract.
+The Reactive Smart Contract will automatically trigger voting events, fund allocations, and other decision-making on the Destination Governance contract based on actions taken on the Origin Governance contract.

 - **Automated Governance - 400**
   - Implement automated governance mechanisms where voting results are executed automatically upon meeting a threshold of collected votes or when a time limit expires.

+- **Automated One-Step Swap - 600**
+On DEXes, a user needs to approve funds with one transaction and then execute the swap with another.
+Use Reactive Smart Contracts to reduce this process to one step for the user.

 - **Automated Insurance Payouts - 600**
   - Implement automated insurance payouts whenever an insurance event occurs on the relevant oracle.